Mistium/Origin-OS/_site/osl/variables/arrays.md

-Certainly!
-Here's the documentation for working with arrays:

----

 ## Arrays

 Arrays are used to store multiple values in a single variable.
 Each value in an array is accessed by its index.